greenwzrd6/Systemintegration-inl/README.md

 If you want to run more scripts or use commands then you need to open a new terminal window.

 To debug you can see Error messages in the terminal that is running the servlet.
-And you can use lwp-request -m HEAD <url> to check the HTML status codes.
+And you can use lwp-request -m HEAD <url> to check the HTML status codes. (or lwp-request -m GET -e <url> to get both the body and head)